What is Petit Theft?

 First, Second, or Third Degree Felony?

 If the property is valued at $300 or more, but less than $20,000.
-If the theft is charged as a third degree felony the accused can receive up to by up to 5 years in prison and a maximum $5,000 fine.
+If the theft is charged as a third degree felony the accused can receive up to 5 years in prison and a maximum $5,000 fine.

 If the theft charges are more traditional in nature an experienced attorney can obtain and review any surveillance video footage and thoroughly investigate any witnesses who are listed by the Office of the State Attorney.
 If law enforcement conducted an illegal search and seizure, there may be ground to suppress the evidence that could be used against you.